-RYAN: vXchnge is positioned for rapid growth.
+VXCHNGE: vXchnge is positioned for rapid growth.
 We’ve amassed 14 data centers in less than three years and we want to be able to allow our customers to scale rapidly, so we pick the right vendors and partners to be able to do that.

-My number one job is brand protection for the customer, and the way that we execute on that is by hiring mission-critical experts and training them to operate our data centers to ensure no interruptions to our customers.
-We take personal accountability and responsibility seriously, and that’s really key to brand protection in our strategy.
+Our number one job is brand protection for the customer, and the way that we execute on that is by hiring mission-critical experts and training them to operate our data centers to ensure no interruptions to our customers.
+We take personal accountability and responsibility seriously, and that’s key to brand protection in our strategy.

 In order to sustain our growth, we’ve had to get some strategic partners to help us do so.
 Vertiv is one of those partners, and they’ve helped us to drive that growth with products such as the Liebert DSE free cooling system, which we installed in our Pittsburgh data center.